National Archaeological Museum, Athens: Heinrich Schliemann finds

 Mycenean collection includes also the magnificent 19th-century finds of Heinrich Schliemann in Mycenae from the Grave Circle A and the earlier Grave Circle B. Most notable are the golden funerary masks which covered the faces of deceased Mycenean nobles.
 Among them, the most famous is the one that was named erroneously as the mask of Agamemnon.
 There are also finds from the citadel of Mycenae including relief stelae, golden containers, glass, alabaster and amber tools and jewels.
 Other features include an ivory carving of two goddesses with a child, a painted limestone head of a goddess and the famous warrior's vase dating from the 12th century.

 Egyptian art collection

 The Egyptian collection dates back to the last twenty years of the 19th century.
 Notable is the donation of the Egyptian government which in 1893 offered nine mummies of the era of the Pharaohs from Bab el-Gasus.
 However, the Egyptian collection is mainly by two donors, Ioannis Dimitriou (in 1880) and of Alexandros Rostovic (in 1904).
-In total the collection includes more than 6000 artefacts, 1100 of which are available presently for the public.
+In total, the collection includes more than 6000 artefacts, 1100 of which are available presently for the public.
 The collection is considered to be one of the best collections of Egyptian art in the world.

-The exhibition features rare statues, tools, jewels, mummies, a wooden body tag for a mummy, a stunning bronze statue of a princess, intact bird eggs and a 3000-year-old loaf of bread with a bite-sized chunk missing.
+The exhibition features rare statues, tools, jewels, mummies, a wooden body tag for a mummy, a bronze statue of a princess, intact bird eggs and a 3000-year-old loaf of bread with a bite-sized chunk missing.
 The exhibition centrepiece is a bronze statue of the princess-priestess Takushit, dating to around 670 BC.
 Standing 70 cm high and wearing a gown covered in hieroglyphs, the statue was found south of Alexandria in 1880.